 Potential Sources of Funding Description Administered By: Local Residents / Businesses Community engagement can be a very effective means of raising awareness of flood risks and management activities in local areas, and promoting a sense of 'helping communities to help themselves' which can result in contributions from private sources, such as local residents and businesses.
-Nottinghamshire County Council Funding for Local Flood Risk Management Responsibilities The Government has committed funding annually to support LLFAs in their 'new' flood management roles up to 2016.
-The funding is provided through 'Area Based Grants', which have been allocated by the Department for Environment and Rural Affairs (Defra) based on the individual flood risk each local authority faces.
-Beyond this period funding commitments are unclear and there are likely to be pressures on further future funding.
-Nottinghamshire County Council Local Flood Risk Management Partners Local Flood Risk Management Partners, or RMAs, could also be engaged where a scheme can offer mutual benefits Nottinghamshire County Council Council Tax A "ring-fenced" provision within the annual council tax for the specific purpose of addressing flood risk management.
-Nottinghamshire County Council Business Rates Supplements Agreement from local businesses to raise rates for specified purposes.
-District and Borough Councils Council Capital Funding The Council's infrastructure programme prioritising capital improvement projects.
+Nottinghamshire County Council Funding for Local Flood Risk Management Responsibilities flood management roles up to 2016.
+The funding is provided through 'Area Based Grants', which have been allocated by the Department for Environment and Rural Affairs (Defra) based on the individual flood risk each local authority Local Flood Risk Management Partners a scheme can offer mutual benefits anagement Council Tax A "ring-fenced" provision within the annual council tax for the specific purpose of addressing flood risk management.
+Nottinghamshire County Council Business Rates Supplements - G Council Capital Funding The Council's infrastructure programme prioritising capital improvement projects.
 The Council programme may include funding for drainage capacity improvements for highway drainage systems, for example, but could include a flood scheme, if benefits can be identified.
 Nottinghamshire County Council Council Revenue Funding The Council has a number of revenue streams to support technical and administrative processes and to maintain council infrastructure.
 Existing revenue budgets include Highway Drainage Maintenance, Highway Gully Maintenance, Watercourse Maintenance, discharging the Lead Local Flood Authority duties for the Council.
 Nottinghamshire County Council Flood and Coastal Erosion Risk Management Grant in Aid (FCRM GiA) Central Government funding available for flood (and coastal) risk management projects.
 The funding mechanism was recently revised to encourage a partnership funding approach.
 Schemes are not fully funded by central government under this funding scheme and other beneficiaries must contribute towards any scheme.
 Environment Agency Local Enterprise Partnership The D2N2 LEP submitted a Strategic Economic Plan to Government which included infrastructure schemes which have the potential to deliver economic growth.
 A number of flood risk management schemes were included in the bid for funding.
 Department for Communities and Local Government and LEP Board